ClaudiaAF/markdown-template/README.md

     [.contents()](http://stackoverflow.com/questions/1796619/how-to-access-the-content-of-an-iframe-with-jquery)
     of a hidden `iframe`
 -   Requires the loaded file to have a file extension of `.txt`
+-   Locally:
--   When hosted on a web server, it works in Firefox, Chrome, Safari and Internet Explorer
+    -   Works in Firefox and Internet Explorer
+-   On a server:
--   When opened locally, it works in Firefox and Internet Explorer
+    -   Works in Firefox, Chrome, Safari and Internet Explorer

 ### `loadAjax()`

 -   Loads the file with [$.get()](https://api.jquery.com/jquery.get/)
 -   The file can have any extension (e.g., `.md`)
+-   Locally:
+    -   Works in Firefox
--   However, `.txt` is still recommended because otherwise, Firefox tends to store partial files in its download directory
+    -   The file extension `.txt` is recommended because otherwise, Firefox tends to store partial files in its download directory
+-   On a server:
--   When hosted on a web server, it works in Firefox, Chrome, Safari and Internet Explorer
+    -   Works in Firefox, Chrome, Safari and Internet Explorer
--   When opened locally, it works in Firefox

 Similar methods: ~~[$.load()](http://api.jquery.com/load/)~~,
     ~~[XMLHttpRequest](http://stackoverflow.com/questions/14446447/javascript-read-local-text-file)~~.